 Until then, the best we can do as a society is conduct our due diligence on the investment funds and opportunities we choose.
 This will make sure the change we’re aiming for actually sees the light of day, until common means to collect reliable quantitative data are established globally.

-So that is how the history of Impact Investing is all about.
-For additional knowledge, it is best if you also know about ESG and the importance of it.
+So that is what the history of Impact Investing is all about.
+For additional knowledge, it is best if you also know about ESG and its importance of it.

-Lastly, know the ESG Investing Trends this 2021 to keep you informed.
+Lastly, know the ESG Investing Trends to keep you informed.